flipxcrsp/Stakeholder-Mapper/README.md

 ## About This Project

-Designed and built by **Phil Crespo** "flipxcrsp" using **Base44**.
+Designed & built by **Phil Crespo** "flipxcrsp" using **Base44**.

-Stakeholder Mapper explores stakeholder mapping, buying committee visualization, and deal risk analysis.
+Stakeholder Mapper explores stakeholder mapping, buying committee visualization, & deal risk analysis.

-I was responsible for the product requirements, workflow design, business logic, testing, and documentation.
+I was responsible for the product requirements, workflow design, business logic, testing, & documentation.

 > **Note:** This is version 1.0.
 What started as a lunch break experiment turned into a project worth sharing 😅